Sunday, 26 April 2026

 Zero Trust Access

-For secure remote access, I use Pangolin.
+For secure user remote access, I use Pangolin.

 The idea is simple: